 One is an educational mechanism by which the brightest minds are promoted, and it doesn’t matter from what class they come.
 Even the children of the working classes, if they are extremely bright, can be promoted.
 And the children of the upper classes, if they’re very stupid, can be easily demoted and gotten out of the way.

 But before education there comes a breeding program, a eugenics program, which is run in secret by the rulers.
 And although the warriors, the guardians, think that their matings are being determined by random chance, by lottery, actually the lottery is rigged in such a way that scientific breeding takes place to improve the overall quality of the herd, of the stock.
-Eventually the idea is that the ruling class would be as distinct from the working class as say well-bred Dobermans are from mutts that you find in the pound.
-This is the aim.
+The aim is that eventually the ruling class would be as distinct from the working class as well-bred Dobermans are from mutts that you find in the pound.

 Sounds like a lot about politics.

 Then when you get to books VIII and IX of the Republic you find that the reasons why this ideal sort of state would break down are laid out, and it has to do with the impossibility of calculating what they call the “nuptial number.”
 Commentators can make no sense of it, which may be the whole point.
-Could Socrates have anticipated the idea that a planned society will always founder on the calculation problem.
-It’s too difficult to keep track of all the variables and calculate all the things that need to be calculated if society is to be planned, and, therefore, inevitably, this ideal state would degenerate.
+Could Socrates have anticipated the idea that a planned society will always founder on the “calculation problem”?
+Namely that central planning requires that we collect and take into account more data than is humanly possible.
+Therefore, such an ideal state inevitably degenerates.

 What follows is a description of cities into which the ideal state would degenerate.
 Five cities are discussed.
-There are four degenerate cities and one best city.
+There is one best city plus four degenerate ones.
 The best city degenerates, necessarily, into a regime called timarchy or timocracy, which is a city ruled not by philosophers but by warriors who are concerned primarily with honor.
 This regime degenerates into oligarchy, where the rich rule, which is still better than what comes after it, the democratic regime where the many rule.
 Finally, there is tyranny, the very worst regime, which comes about as a necessary consequence of the internal forces of democracy.
 With tyranny, one hits rock bottom, and the only place you can go from there is up.
 So, the hope is that history will begin to cycle back through.
 This, again, sounds like an extremely interesting political teaching.

 Any poet who doesn’t wish to write morally edifying poetry under the guidance of philosopher-censors will have to leave the city.
 This means that the Tupac Shakurs would have to leave the city.
 The Beatles would have to leave the city.
 Dante wouldn’t have to leave the city because, of course, he’s all into edification.

 The end of the Republic is somewhat disconcerting.
 It ends with a strange myth about the afterlife.
 In this myth, people have the potential to choose the kind of life that they would like lead in their next incarnation.
 The dialogue concludes on this oddly apolitical note.
-But what I want to argue is that actually the whole purpose of the Republic is to lead up to this issue of choosing one’s life, of what kind of life one is to choose.
+But I want to argue that actually the whole purpose of the Republic is to lead up to this issue of choosing one’s life, of what kind of life is most choiceworthy.

-The manipulation of appearances is the life of Sophistry, whereas the contemplation of reality is the life of philosophy.
-The Sophists were just rhetoricians.
-They were teachers of rhetoric.
-They basically taught one to massage and manipulate the truth, and facsimiles of the truth, in order to persuade people and get them to do what you want them to do.
+The manipulation of appearances is the life of sophistry, whereas the contemplation of reality is the life of philosophy.
+The sophists were teachers of rhetoric.
+They basically taught one to massage and manipulate the truth, and facsimiles of the truth, in order to persuade people to do one’s bidding.
 Sophists manipulate appearances, whereas philosophers contemplate reality, then act on the basis of reality.

 There is a Homeric subtext to the entire Republic.
 Specifically, it has to do with the Odyssey.
 In the Odyssey, Odysseus slaughters some animals, pours their blood into a trench, and has a mystical descent into the underworld.
 The Greek word for this descent is katabasis.
 Odysseus goes down to the underworld, and he sees the shades of many dead people.

 The Republic is a literary work by Plato, but it’s based on actual events that took place in the life of Socrates.
 Plato had a brother named Glaucon, and when he was coming of age, Glaucon went to the public assembly where the citizens of Athens were deliberating on some matter, and he tried to get up before the crowd and harangue them.
 He was obviously bent on leading a public life.
 He wanted to be a politician.
 Why?

-Because the political life was the life where one pursued glory in Ancient Greece.
+Because in Ancient Greece the political life was how one pursued glory.
 Public men would vie for positions of responsibility in the city-state, and once they had attained these positions of responsibility, they would strive to acquit themselves well and to be acclaimed and receive honor and glory from their fellow men.
 Of course, they tried to gain as much power and wealth as they possibly could.
 Often times their careers would be cut short by death, often violent death, at the hands of rivals who were struggling after the same things.